jieggii/dcfg/README.md

-# dcfg - distribute config
+*dcfg - distribute config*

 Simple tool for copying and distributing your config files.

-## Installation
-`sudo make install`